-Nebojsa Mirkovic, Marc A. Marti-Renom, Barbara L. Weber, Andrej Sali, and Alvaro N. A. Monteiro 4.5
+Nebojsa Mirkovic, Marc A. Marti-Renom, Barbara L. Weber, Andrej Sali, and Alvaro N. A. Monteiro^{4,5}

-Laboratory of Molecular Biophysics, Pels Family Center for Biochemistry and Structural Biology, Rockefeller University, New York, New York: 2Departments Biopharmaceutical Sciences and Pharmaceutical Chemistry, and California Institute for Quantitative Biomedical Research, University of California at San Francisco, Sai Francisco, California; Abramson Family Cancer Research Institute, University of Pennsylvania, Philadelphia, Pennsylvania; Strang Cancer Prevention Center, New York, New York; and Department of Cell and Developmental Biology, Weill Medical College of Cornell University, New York, New York

-The BRCA1 gene from individuals at risk of breast and ovarian cancers can be screened for the presence of mutations.
-However, the cancer association of most alleles carrying missense mutations is unknown, thus ability to identify cancer-associated mutations in BRCA1, we set out to use the principles of protein three-dimensional structure as well as the correimpact on the transcriptional activation function of BRCA1 are readily genetic framework for characterization of BRCA1 BRCT variants. rationalized in structural terms.
-Loss-of-function mutations involve nonconservative changes in the core of the BRCA1 C-terminus (BRCT) fold or are localized in a groove that presumably forms a binding site involved in the transcriptional activation by BRCA1: mutations that do not abolish transcriptional activation are either conservative changes in the core or are on the surface outside of the nutative binding site.
-Next, structuremutation were applied to 57 germ-line BRCA1 variants of unknown cancer association.
+Laboratory of Molecular Biophysics, Pels Family Center for Biochemistry and Structural Biology, Rockefeller University, New York, New York; Popartments of Biopharmaceutical Sciences and Pharmaceutical Chemistry, and California Institute for Quantitative Biomedical Research, University of California at San Francisco, San Francisco, California: Abarmaon Family Cancer Research Institute, University of Pennsylvania, Philadelphia, Pennsylvania, Strang Cancer Prevention Center, New York, New York; and Department of Cell and Developmental Biology, Weill Medical College of Cornell University, New York, New York, New York can be screened for the presence of mutations.
+However, the cancer association of most alleles carrying missense mutations is unknown, thus creating significant problems for genetic counseling.
+To increase our ability to identify cancer-associated mutations in BRCA1, we set out to use transcriptional activation and binding to RNA polymerase II (18-21) transcriptional activation.
+Thirty-one of 37 missense mutations of known tion function of BRCA1 leads to tumor development and provides a impact on the transcriptional activation function of BRCA1 are readily rationalized in structural terms.
+Loss-of-function mutations involve nonconservative changes in the core of the BRCA1 C-terminus (BRCT) fold or are localized in a groove that presumably forms a binding site involved in the transcriptional activation by BRCA1; mutations that do not abolish are on the surface outside of the putative binding site.
+Next, structurebased rules for predicting functional consequences of a given missense mutation were applied to 57 germ-line BRCA1 variants of unknown cancer association.
 Such a structure-based approach may be helpful in an integrated effort to identify mutations that predispose individuals to